-Of course, we want first page listings on the number sight for traffic: Google.
-But did you know that YouTube has recently outranked Facebook?
-According to Quantcast YouTube gets 180 million monthly visitors compared to Facebook’s 138 million.
+Of course, everyone wants first page listings on the number sight for traffic.
+But did you know that YouTube recently outranked Facebook for listing dominance?

-Utilizing video we can tap into the 2nd BIGGEST traffic source while still gunning for those first page rankings.
+Utilizing video we can tap into the second BIGGEST traffic source while still gunning for those first page rankings.

 This is SUPER important, as we explained in our post on keyword research, it’s much easier to rank for a keyword that ALREADY has a video ranking on the first page.
-As you’ll see in the examples below videos rank very well for high search volume keywords.
+As you’ll see in the examples below, videos rank very well for high search volume keywords.